Skip to main content

 If a user has explicitly set a preference, that takes precedence.
 If not, the system checks tenant defaults, and finally falls back to category-level defaults.

-Channel-level opt-outs (e.g., email unsubscribe, SMS STOP, mobile OS push opt-out) override all category and tenant preferences.
+Channel-level opt-outs (for example, email unsubscribe, SMS STOP, mobile OS push opt-out) override all category and tenant preferences.